 Rethinking development as urbanism and urbanism as development

 Development urbanism is a theory in-progress concerned with the correlation between urbanization, social justice and environmental sustainability.
 It may provide inspiration in regions undergoing urban transition but it may also inspire the transformation of already urbanized regions.
 A radically different approach to both development and urbanism is proposed.
 Rather than attempting to achieve control and predictability we should let urban communities develop spontaneously through co-evolution and self-organization.
 We may let go of control if social and environmental problems are solved at the root.
 Problems are solved at the root by eliminating their causes rather than by adding additional layers of complex management systems and sophisticated technologies.
-The best way of eliminating the causes of social and environmental problems at the root is by involving every concerned party directly and on an equal footing in the decision making processes.
+The best way of eliminating the causes of social and environmental problems is by involving every concerned party directly and on an equal footing in the decision making processes.

 Contents